YuxinZou/cls2det/README.md

 ```shell
 python tools/eval.py
 ```
-where the evaluation report will be shown.
+The evaluation report will be shown on terminal.